pmd/pmd-designer/README.md

     *  It relocates dependencies that are both depended-on by pmd-core and this module (apache)
-    *  It must be built with profile `-PuberJar` otherwise pmd dependencies are included (this is not very cool but I couldn't get it to work in another way)
+    *  It must be built with profile `-PuberJar` otherwise pmd dependencies are included (this is not very cool but I couldn't get it to work in another way).
+       Would you know another way?

 Maybe it would be better to package
 * a fat jar with pmd dependencies as the main jar artifact